Rates & Fees

 2) Water Rate

-The District completed a 5-Year Financial Plan and a Cost of Service study, and in August 2013 adopted a five-year schedule of necessary rate increases.
-The rate study assumed normal (non-drought) conditions and did not include additional expenditures related to the water shortage emergency.
-(Note: A new 5-Year Plan and rate study are currently underway as of 2019.)
+The District completed a 5-Year Financial Plan and a Cost of Service study, and in June, 2020 adopted a five-year schedule of necessary rate increases.

 Payment Programs & Billing Policies